| CONTACT

 MUSEUM HISTORY:

-The museum was founded in the late 1980's one night when Deborah
+founded in the late 1980's one night when Deborah put on

 an unexpected . . . fascinating . . . and very long phone